knpuniversity/easyadminbundle/knpu/custom-menu.md

 work in EasyAdminBundle.

 And while we're here, it might also be nice to add a link to the front-end of our app.
-This is nothing special: add a new link that points to the `app_genus_list` route called "Open front-end".
+This is also nothing special: add a new link that points to the `app_genus_list` route called "Open front-end".

 Refresh!
 And try that link.
 Nice!